 The SCD1 enzyme is key in the fatty acid composition in your adipose tissue.
 Animal studies show that knocking out the SCD1 gene alters the fatty acid make-up of adipocytes.[ref]

 Brown fat, found in small amounts in adults, is an active type of fat cell that burns through a lot of fuel and produces a lot of heat.
 Lean people usually have more brown adipose tissue, and people who are obese usually have little to no brown fat.
 Brown fat is brown due to the high number of mitochondria in each cell, and it helps to both produce heat and burn off excess energy.[ref]

-White fat (white adipose tissue) is what you typically think of for fat cells.
+White fat (white adipose tissue) is what you typically think of as fat cells.
 It is a storage cell, keeping fat on board for a time of famine.
-Not as many mitochondria, not producing the heat or energy that the brown fat does.
+Not as many mitochondria, not producing the heat or energy that brown fat does.

 Recently, researchers discovered that white adipose tissue can be induced to become more like brown adipose tissue.
 This in-between fat cell type is termed beige or brite adipose tissue.
 Exposure to cold is one way that white adipose tissue can be induced to become the heat-producing, metabolically active beige fat.[ref]

 A 2020 research paper published in PNAS shows that when adipose cells are formed from stem cells, they can take two paths: white or beige.
 SCD1 is key to which path the stem cells take.
 The animal study showed that decreased SCD1 caused the stem cells to differentiate into beige adipose tissue, rather than white.
 The decreased SCD1 only affected the formation of new adipose cells – it didn’t convert existing white adipose tissue to beige.[ref]